 The Program Pathways Mapper is easily accessible from the Bakersfield College homepage as well as directly from the InsideBC portal, allowing students to explore various pathways and monitor their progress towards completion.
 (QFP1-5) The mapper tool is introduced to students as part of the Bridge to BC curriculum, and it has been incorporated into student development courses.
-(QFP1-6; QFP1-7) Additionally, counselors include the Program Pathways Mapper in student planning, and it is frequently used by the Outreach and School Relations department.
-(OFP1-8; OFP1-9)
+Additionally, counselors include the Program Pathways Mapper in student planning, and it is frequently used by the Outreach and School Relations department.
+Need evidence of PPM being used in these areas.